 Positive results will help Canada become a world leader in this area, thereby boosting its competitiveness.

-The Centre will bring together a group of business, government, and academic leaders to provide guidance; review the findings of the Centre’s in-depth, comprehensive, and objective research; build a shared understanding of the problems and solutions; and advise on disseminating results to firms for uptake and implementation.
+The Centre brings together a group of business, government, and academic leaders to provide guidance; review the findings of the Centre’s in-depth, comprehensive, and objective research; build a shared understanding of the problems and solutions; and advise on disseminating results to firms for uptake and implementation.
 The core membership of this blue-ribbon advisory group will be the financial supporters of the CBI.

 As part of its mandate, The Centre for Business Innovation will conduct research into the best innovation practices in other countries and document these practices into its publications where applicable.
 Some peer countries have outperformed Canada in terms of business innovation, and some sectors are more innovative in countries other than Canada.
 Learning from the world leaders will be valuable in proposing solutions for our country.

 Measurement and Benchmarking